SysKitTeam/docs-trace/installation-and-configuration/configure-syskit-trace.md

 * **Office 365 Global admin account**

 {% hint style="info" %}
-For a detailed overview of the **SysKit Point system and permission requirements**, [navigate to the Requirements section](../requirements/).
+For a detailed overview of the **SysKit Trace system and permission requirements**, [navigate to the Requirements section](../requirements/).
 {% endhint %}